Mission Driven Cool

 The AOCP has been described as “a ripe Triangle jazz advocacy organization…curating snazzy nightlife options for area listeners.”
 (Eric Tullis – IndyWeek.com).
 The AOCP has featured the area’s best local talent and regional talent.

-After an amazing inaugural launch on April 25-26, 2014 Art of Cool Fest (AOCFEST) is making a splash onto both the local and regional music scene, as well as gaining national attention.
-Over the weekend, AOCFEST hosted over 3500 music lovers and approximately 40 bands on eight stages in downtown Durham, North Carolina.
+After a spectacular sophomore year on April 24-26, 2015 Art of Cool Festival (AOCFEST) returned as a celebrated champion for jazz-inspired music and culture.
+AOCFEST is making a splash onto both the local and regional music scene, as well as gaining national attention.
+Over the weekend, AOCFEST hosted over 6800 music lovers and approximately 30 bands on five stages in downtown Durham, North Carolina.